john-tornblom/pyrsl/doc/language-reference.rst

 Literal text lines can contain substitution variables which allow you to access variables defined in the control mode and place its content in a buffer so it can be emitted to text files.
-The following example define a transient variable named *Data* in the control mode, and puts its value into the buffer surrounded. by the html tag *div*.
+The following example define a transient variable named *Data* in the control mode, and puts its value into the buffer surrounded by the html tag *div*.

 .. code-block:: pyrsl